openstack-archive/fuel-docs/pages/installation-fuel-ui/install.rst

   * Interface mask: 255.255.255.0
   * DHCP disabled

-2. Create a VM for the admin node with the following parameters:
+2. Create a VM for the master node with the following parameters:

   * OS Type: Linux, Version: Red Hat (64bit)
   * RAM: 1024 MB
   * HDD: 16 GB, with dynamic disk expansion
-  * CDROM: mount iso installer
+  * CDROM: mount Fuel ISO
-  * Network 1: host-ony interface vboxnet0
+  * Network 1: host-only interface vboxnet0

 3. Power on the VM in order to start the installation.